I beg to move,

 There is no evidence of that difference.
 The evidence that the right hon.
 Gentleman cited was that there are more pupils in our school system.
 That is what the Government have been getting away with when trying to explain that standards have gone up—standards in schools that have not been inspected by Ofsted for over a decade.
 We also know that Ofsted’s only data measures affluence and deprivation, rather than the quality of teaching and learning.
 What matters is that schools are able to connect with a group of schools that have high performance, which is what the London Challenge did.
 As there is no evidence that converting a school to an academy will improve outcomes for pupils, will the Minister commit to ending the policy of automatic conversions for schools that receive Ofsted ratings of “inadequate”?
 It does not happen the other way around.

 It is not just sponsorship that is a challenge for our academies and schools.
-When 91% of schools are facing real-terms cuts to their budgets, we cannot allow to go unchallenged a system that permits the education of children to become a vehicle for private profit; allows the rewarding of huge executive salaries—an £850,000 payoff in one case, as my hon.
+When 91% of schools are facing real-terms cuts to their budgets, we cannot allow to go unchallenged a system that permits the education of children to become a vehicle for private profit, and that allows the rewarding of huge executive salaries—an £850,000 payoff in one case, as my hon.
 Friend the Member for Ellesmere Port and Neston said—and has resulted in mounting scandals and evidence of financial mismanagement.
 As I stated at the beginning of my speech, one Google search produced that evidence.
-There has been scandal on top of scandal, and yet the response from the Government Benches has been to do nothing.
+There has been scandal on top of scandal, and yet the response from those on the Government Benches has been to do nothing.
 If the Minister is serious about financial transparency about spending in academies and free schools, will he agree to ban any related party transaction where a profit is being made, regardless of the kind of school involved in that agreement?
 Furthermore, when will the Minister take much-needed and called-for action and open an independent investigation into the regulation of academies?

 Alongside concerns about academy chains siphoning off funding for the school system, there are also concerns about the actual number of academy schools that are in financial deficit.
 Currently, the Department for Education data looks at the financial status of overall academy trusts, rather than individual schools within those trusts.
 That means that if an individual school is in deficit but the trust to which it belongs is in surplus, the individual school is also deemed to be in surplus, in effect masking the real number of schools in deficit.
 Will the Minister provide clarity on the actual number of academy schools that are in financial deficit?
 If the Minister does not have that figure, will he outline what steps he is taking to ensure that the Department has a true understanding of the financial stability of all schools?
 Will he also outline what the implication of that lack of financial clarity in academy schools is for the implementation of the national funding formula?